Secrets of the Grown-Up Brain

-A leading science writer examines how the brain reaches its peak in middle age, and how to keep it there.
+A fascinating account of how the brain reaches its peak in middle age and how to keep it there.

 For many years, scientists thought that the human brain simply decayed over time, leading to memory slips, fuzzy logic, negative thinking and even depression.
-But new research from neuroscientists and psychologists suggests that, in fact, the brain reorganises itself as we age, allowing us to recognise patterns faster and make better judgments, and even helping us adopt a more optimistic outlook.
-Scientists call these traits ‘cognitive expertise’, and they reach their highest levels in middle age.
+But new research suggests that, in fact, the brain reorganises itself as we age, allowing us to recognise patterns faster and make better judgments, and even helping us adopt a more optimistic outlook.
+Scientists call these traits ‘cognitive expertise’ and they reach their highest levels in middle age.

 Buy the eBook: